Recreating the Plot Game with Three Coffee Cans:

 two person against person conflicts (like the police are chasing your character)

 two person against nature conflicts (like your character is lost in the snow)

 two internal conflicts (like your character is too proud to accept charity)

-Check your students' work as they carefully print their finalized ideas neatly on the index cards or Post-it Notes.
+Check your students' work as they carefully print their finalized ideas neatly on the index cards or Post-it® Note-sized templates.
 If groups finish earlier than others, have the group put their cards into three piles face down, shuffle them, and randomly draw one from each pile.
 The goal is to see if their three random (serendipitous) cards happen to work together as an idea for an original storyline.